openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 * Advanced Custom Fields (ACF) integration

 = Localization =
-Please [Contact me](https://mappresspro.com/chris-contact) if you'd like to provide a translation or an update.
+Please [Contact me](https://mappresspro.com/contact) to provide a translation.
 Many thanks to all the folks who have created and udpated translations.

 == Installation ==